WeryaMajidi/Fast-react-pizza/README.md

 ### :star2: Features

+- Uses **ReactJS** as the frontend framework and **Tailwind CSS** for styling
+- Uses **React Router** for routing and navigation
+- A **fully responsive** design that adapts to different screen sizes and devices
 - Fetches the menu items from an **API** and displays them in a user-friendly interface
-- Allows customers to customize their orders and add them to a shopping cart
 - Sends the orders to the **API** and updates the customers on the status of their orders
-- A **fully responsive** design that adapts to different screen sizes and devices
-- Uses **ReactJS** as the frontend framework and **Tailwind CSS** for styling
-- Uses **React Router** for routing and navigation

 ### :computer: Installation